kud/tech/src/posts/new-spotify-version.md

 No more third-party apps.
 In fact I don't mind but I just wanted to tell you it's no more here. cf https://developer.spotify.com/technologies/apps/

+## 5. You cannot go anymore to the right line when you click on the record cover

+Previously, when you were in a playlist and you clicked on the record cover, spotify focused on the line of current song playing.
+Now, it's not possible anymore.
+Which sucks.

 For the moment, it's all what I see but it feels to me like a regression.
 Sad.

 ![](/images/new-spotify-version/sad.gif)

+---

 ## "Connect"